przemek-jablonski/Casimir/README.md

 # Casimir
 > "Met it wooden 🪵 and made it brickwalled 🧱" (Casimir the Great)

-Complex extension suite for rapid development using the multiplatform Apple Stack (SwiftUI, Combine)
+Prebuilt and prepackaged code suite for rapid development using the multiplatform Apple Stack (SwiftUI, Combine, Concurrency)

 </br>